radepal/jenkins-x-kentrikos/README.md

-# jenkins-x-openshift-image
+# jenkins-x-kentrikos-image
-the Docker image for Jenkins when running on OpenShift
+the Docker image for Jenkins X when running on Kentrikos